Expected learning outcomes

 After successfully completing this course, the student will know the main stages in - and activities around digital media projects.

-The students will also have deep knowledge in, and be able to reflect upon intellectual property rights and the current norwegian legislature relevant to controlling intellectual property.
-After finishing the course, the students will also knowledgeable in Creative Commons and be able to apply Creative Commons lisences to their work.
+The students will also have deep knowledge in, and be able to reflect upon intellectual property rights and the current Norwegian legislature relevant to controlling intellectual property.
+After finishing the course, the students will also knowledgeable in Creative Commons and be able to apply Creative Commons licenses to their work.

-After ending this course, the students will also be familiar with the most fundamental issues related to XML and apply that knowledge using KML to produce mixed-source (mashup) data presentations.
-In addition - the students will know the key ingrediants in the term Web 2.0 and be able to use and create services driven by RSS technology.
+After ending this course, the students will also be familiar with the most fundamental issues related to XML and apply that knowledge using Google’s KML format to produce mixed-source (mash-up) data presentations.
+In addition - the students will know the key ingredients in the term Web 2.0 and be able to use and create services driven by RSS technology.